 Visit hearingyourbest.com for more information about tinnitus.

 To schedule an appointment with one of our doctoral-level audiologists, call 855-547-8745.

-Associated Audiologists, Inc., is the region's leader in audiologic care for hearing, tinnitus, and balance disorders.
-Established in 1985, the practice is independent and locally owned by Timothy C. Steele, Ph.D., President and CEO.
+Associated Audiologists, Inc., is the region's leader in audiologic care for hearing and balance disorders.
+The practice was established in 1985.